tp/tsaga/docs/testing.md

 import { expectSaga } from 'tsaga';

-// In our saga test we only want to check the basket state
+// In our saga test, we only want to check the basket state
 // We only need to provide on the first level our expected basket state
 // The user state will be skipped in the assertion
 // The basket state needs to match the expected basket state completely though